geojeff/kivy-statecharts/docs/index.rst

 you can use some combination of approaches, often in interation.
 A statechart diagram for hello_world would be:

-Before we leave the subject of action functions, there is an alternative to having separate action functions, when there is a related set of events to be handled, as we have with the letter events in our hello_world app.
+Before we leave the subject of action methods, there is an alternative to having separate action methods, when there is a related set of events to be handled, as we have with the letter events in our hello_world app.
 We could define a single handler method, as follows: